Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/assignments/assignment-01-string-lib.md

 The goal of this first library is to make write utilities that work with Strings.
 Strings are one of the most common data types that you work with.
 There are very few programs that don't make use of Strings in one form or another.

-JavaScript has a built in String Object/Class that has many methods built into it.
+JavaScript has a built in String Object that has many methods built into it.
 These do a lot but often you need to combine these together to do something that has practical use.
 Your job to write functions that solve the problems below.

 **Challenge 1**